gabriellegall/chess_com_bi_pg/README.md

 ### Metabase
 Metabase is used to construct the dashboards and analysis.
 I hosted Metabase in a VPS, on Hetzner, using the public Metabase docker image.

 The folder `metabase.db` is a backup of all the Metabase developments, and it can be used if any re-deployment is needed.
-Under such scenario, we should simply replace the existing folder `metabase.db` inside the Docker container with the backup.
+In such a scenario, we should simply replace the existing folder `metabase.db` inside the Docker container with the backup.

 ### Streamlit
 As explained, Streamlit was also deployed to complement Metabase's limits and solve more advanced analytical use cases.
 To avoid having 2 separate data visualization tools, we could imagine to migrate the most insightful Metabase graphs to Streamlit.